 The answer is not to avoid group dinners altogether, but to understand what you’re agreeing to and knowing how to tactfully look out for yourself while keeping others happy in the process.

-Repeat after me: Splitting a check is never fair.
+Splitting the bill is never fair.

 This is a fact.
 If you flat out refuse to share expenses with someone else, you’re better off eating alone.
 That’s not what a group dinner is.
 With that said, there are ways to respectfully avoid being saddled with a huge bill you didn’t agree to.